ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 # Managing Snapshots
 {: #snapshots-vpc-manage}

-You can delete snapshots that you no longer need.
+You can delete snapshots that you no longer need and free space for new snapshots.
 Rename existing snapshots to make them easier to identify.
 Verify IAM access.
 Verify snapshot statuses.
 {:shortdesc}

 ## Deleting snapshots